Dey's Arena: Dey's Skating Rink: Second rink, first arena

 The second rink, an arena, opened on December 17, 1896.
 'Dey's Skating Rink', its proper name, held an estimated 3,500 spectators.
 The ice rink measured 200 ft by 81 ft, one of the largest indoor ice surfaces in Canada at the time.
 The arena featured a bandstand that could be used as a press box, and elevated seats.
 This was possibly the first arena designed for ice hockey in Canada, the second in North America after the St. Nicholas Rink, which opened in New York one month earlier.
 Dey's Skating Rink was located at Bay and Ann (now Gladstone) Streets, the location at the time being on the city outskirts, but served by city streetcars.

-The first hockey game at the arena was between the Capitals of Ottawa and Cornwalls on December 19, 1896.
+The first hockey game at the arena was between the Capitals of Ottawa and Cornwall on December 19, 1896.
 The arena was the site of the first Stanley Cup win by the Ottawa Hockey Club, in 1903, and the site of numerous Stanley Cup challenge matches during the 'Silver Seven's' reign from 1903–1907, including the famous 1905 challenge of Dawson City.